 Recent times has seen some quality Bluetooth audio devices make their way into the market, especially headphones.
 Samsung Level U is one of the company’s attempt at displaying its prowess outside of the smartphone world.
-Let’s see how it does…
+With their latest addition of yet another great earbuds with Bluetooth connectivity, Samsung is optimistic to turn the competition around Let’s see how it does.

 What’s inside the box:

 - Three sets of tips (including one winged tip)

 - User manual

 Samsung Level U comes packed inside of a box that is far below the standards set by Samsung.
 However, I’m not one to care about what’s on the outside, but thank God, for the gorgeous looking headphones!
 The set sits in the plastic frame inside the box with its magnetic earbuds clasped together.
 If at all there is any issue of earphone wires getting entangled, this is how it should be resolved!
 The Level U has magnets of opposite poles on either side, and that is why, when placed in front of each other, they repel.
 What is not known is the fact that the magnets are actually used to produce sound through electromagnetism.
 How the clasping magnets have been incorporated without interfering with the sound performance, is a bit of a mystery, without any research.